raygervais/raygervais.dev/content/articles/2021/1/gopernotes-mvp/index.md

 I have a certain naivety to how I approach ideas and projects without prior experience, and that is to assume you know best and form the other requirements as you go.
 It was here that I realized I truly had never written a proper CLI application which had real use-cases.
 I simply didn't know good/best practices to write such a thing.
 Instead of using common sense, I had gone with the challenge of writing the program in a specific manner instead of writing it properly.
 Interestingly, this flaw is incredibly evident when I go about writing synth-y music where I try to approach it from the most "complex, yet listenable" structure I can.

-Understanding that I need to properly learn how to write a Golang application, I discovered [Steve Hook's Reminders CLI tutorial](https://www.youtube.com/watch?v=-9CbX2MncZg) when I returned to the application much later in the year.
+Understanding that I need to properly learn how to write a Go application, I discovered [Steve Hook's Reminders CLI tutorial](https://www.youtube.com/watch?v=-9CbX2MncZg) when I returned to the application much later in the year.
 His explanation of custom FlagSets and writing the CLI interface to map to a hashmap ala `cli.commands = map[string]func() func(string) error` was ingenious.
 It made the sub-command processing cakewalk and immediately revealed how much I could learn from his not-yet-completed-tutorial-series.
 Even with the tutorial repo already complete, I still await his videos in hopes I can soak up more understanding and nuance from his explanations.
 With his suggestions and my own newly-formed understanding of standard golang project structures, I was able to devise the following module structure:

 - /
   - cli